furkandursun947/furkandursun947/README.md

 - 🔭 I’m currently working on a Financial sector company, IBTECH in Turkey.

 - 😄 I'm also studying Computer Engineering in Istanbul Technical University.
 Currently, It is my graduation year.

+- ⚡ Languages that I know: MEAN Stack, ReactJS, .NET Core..
+I am still learning.

-- 🌱 I’m currently learning NodeJS and .NET Core in the back-end, Angular and ReactJS in the front-end field.
+- 🌱 I am currently learning NodeJS and .NET Core in the back-end, Angular and ReactJS in the front-end field.

 - 📫 How to reach me: furkandursun947@gmail.com